An internal proposal by Tema Flanagan

 Disciplined, leadership-led transformation

 Our approach is top-down by design.
 Change of this magnitude can't be crowdsourced.
-It requires leadership to set direction with clarity, communicate it deliberately, and bring people along through sophisticated comms — not through generic reassurance or a single all-hands.
-That's what we'd be helping them build the capacity to do.
+It requires leadership to set direction with clarity, communicate it deliberately, and bring people along through sophisticated comms.
+Generic reassurance and a single all-hands won't do the work.

 "I really do see a major transformation for Wild Hive coming.
 I don't know what it's going to look like on the other side.
 I just don't."